intrepidvenki/Dia_Predict/README.md

    Run the jupyter notebook
    ```

-   Replace `40` with the age of the patient you want to predict.
+   Replace `40` with the age of the patient also weather the patient has the symptoms or not(1:Yes||2:No) you want to predict.

 ## Note